Dual Diagnosis Treatment Waynesboro, TN

 Quinco Mental Health Center Decatur County Center - 25.5 miles from Waynesboro, TN

-Quinco Mental Health Center Decatur County Center is a dual diagnosis treatment center in Decaturville, TN that provides treatment for mental health and substance abuse disorders that include bipolar disorder as well as paranoid personality disorder.
+Quinco Mental Health Center Decatur County Center is a dual diagnosis treatment center in Decaturville, TN that provides treatment services for alcohol or drug addiction and mental health disorders that include depression as well as avoidant personality disorder.

 Address: 259 West Main Street, Decaturville, TN 38329 in Decatur County